Trying to understand: is it a coincidence that the gates are wide open for garbage sign ups?

 We never intended to mislead or deceive you.
 We believe that Softr is a great product, primarily for client portals and internal tools, but we understand that it may not be the right fit for everyone and their use cases.

 Hi James.
-I am in a similar scenario, as a Business Plan user, so I can understand the frustration.
+I am in a similar scenario, as a Softr creator for years and Business Plan customer for the past year, so I can understand the frustration.

 What’s been needed for a long time is an improvement to current sign ups.
-It should ensure that users in our Softr users table who have signed up, from the sign up block, have at least had their email addresses authenticated.
-The Sign In With Code block does this, but does not suffice for sign up:
+It should have ensured that users in our Softr users table who have signed up from the sign up block have at least had their email addresses authenticated like The Sign In With Code Block does.
+Your suggested workaround with the Sign In With Code block does not suffice for sign up:

 It doesn’t assign them a password for subsequent log in